The other day I wrote:

 But it might well be possible to divert the line at Great Oxendon to meet the Midland main line somewhere near Braybrooke.

-We drove to Northampton to catch the train, which ran through Harborough on the up line to reach the signal box, then reversed onto the down line to reach the remaining LNWR platform.
+We drove to Northampton to catch the train, which ran through Harborough on the down line to reach the signal box, then reversed on to the up line to reach the remaining LNWR platform.

 Eventually it took us all back to Northampton.